-The Red Sea represents a 450,000-km2 inlet of the Indian Ocean located between the African continent and the Arabian Peninsula.
-Among the most intriguing ecological niches in the Red Sea are its deep-sea brines, which exhibit unique and diverse geochemical conditions.
-Twenty-five brine pools have been described to date in the Red Sea.
+The Red Sea signifies a 450,000-km2 inlet of the Indian Ocean situated between the Arabian Peninsula and the African continent.
+Among the most fascinating ecological niches in the Red Sea are its deep-sea brines, which demonstrate exceptional and varied geochemical settings.
+Twenty-five brine pools have been designated to date in the Red Sea.
 Contrary to expectations, however, there is often abundant life surrounding brine pool.
 Studies about brine under oceans and seas have given light on habitat that once did not think to exist.
-Researches have not only identifies major microbial consortiums in sediments of brine and brine-influenced sites in the Red Sea but also looked up into the mechanism behind their survival and few other factors that uphold the mystery of this brine so far.
-Saline habitats and their diverse halophile inhabitants will remain an important focus for extremophile studies, furthering our knowledge of their unique adaptations and providing novel enzymes for biotechnological applications.
-In addition, remote and isolated briny habitats such as those described in recent studies are fascinating natural laboratories to study the persistence, energetics, and complexity of microbial life, with implications for the evolution of biogeochemical cycles on Earth and elsewhere.
-We can assume now that when life can endure the most extreme places on Earth then why cannot on extreme places off of Earth.
+Researches have not only identifies chief microbial consortiums in deposits of brine and brine-influenced locates in the Red Sea but also looked up into the mechanism behind their survival and few other factors that uphold the mystery of this brine so far.
+Saline environments and their varied halophile populations will remain an essential center for extremophile learnings, broadening our knowledge of their exclusive adaptations and providing fresh enzymes for biotechnological applications.
+In addition, isolated and remote briny territories such as those detailed in current studies are captivating natural laboratories to study the energetics, complexity, and persistence of microbial life, with repercussions for the evolution of biogeochemical cycles on Earth and elsewhere.
+We can assume now that when life can endure the most extreme places on Earth then why cannot on extreme places of Earth.
 All we might need to look is for a different perception and more sophisticated technique and more intellectual mind with not just knowledge but with efforts.